The information below will give you a good overview of learning and assessment in KS3 here at Roundwood Park School.

 Following the Government’s decision to abolish National Curriculum Levels, all secondary schools are required to put in place their own framework for assessment, detailing how progress and attainment will be tracked and reported.
 The above guide explains how Key Stage 3 Assessment and Reporting has changed at Roundwood Park School.
 Please take time to familiarise yourself with this.

 When students enter the school in Year 7, they are placed in mixed ability Form Groups and they are taught in these groups for most subjects throughout the year.
 The mixed ability groups help students settle into their new school and help our staff get to know them and their needs.
 In maths, students are set across two bands (X side has 4 classes (3 forms) and the Y side has 5 classes (4 forms)), from the October half term.

-Year 7 students who are below expectations in English and/or maths will be given extra maths and/or English as appropriate.
-Students with an Education Health Care Plan or those who are significantly below expectations will be given extra maths and English lessons.
+Year 7 students who are below expectations in English and/or maths may be selected for extra maths and/or English as appropriate.
+If so, students would continue to study one language, French for 2 hours a week.
 Students with a lower ability in English are supported by SEND staff in their English lessons.

 Subjects & Lessons in Years 8 & 9

 In Years 8 and 9, students continue in mixed ability groups for their pastoral care and for most subjects.
 In Year 8, maths continues to be set across two bands (X and Y), as in Year 7.
 All other subjects are taught in mixed ability groups.